-Under the terms of the Plan, generally participants can elect to have one outstanding loan borrowed from their accounts in an amount up to 50% of their vested account balance, excluding the Company contributions and the related earnings, with a minimum loan of \$1,000 and a maximum of \$50,000.
+Under the terms of the Plan, generally participants can elect to borrow from their accounts in an amount up to 50% of their vested account balance, excluding the Company contributions and the related earnings, with a minimum loan of \$1,000 and a maximum of \$50,000.
 The loans are collateralized by the balance in participants' accounts, the interest rate applied to participant loan is updated daily at the prime rate plus 1%.
 Loans have maturities for a period not to exceed five years.
-Interest rates (prime rate +1%) ranged from 3.50% to 8.00% at December 31, 2022.
+Interest rates (prime rate +1%) ranged from 3.50% to 9.50% at December 31, 2023.